Armour-piercing fin-stabilized discarding sabot: Design

 KE penetrators for modern tanks are commonly 2–3 cm (0.787–1.18 in) in diameter, and can approach 80 cm (31.5 in) long.
-As more structurally-efficient penetrator-sabot designs are developed their length tends to increase, in order to defeat even greater line-of-sight armour depth.
+As more structurally efficient penetrator-sabot designs are developed, their length tends to increase to defeat greater line-of-sight armour depth.

+Fluid penetration

 The concept of armour defeat using a long rod penetrator is a practical application of the phenomenon of hydro-dynamic penetration.

-Fluid penetration

-Despite practical penetrator and target materials not being fluids before impact, at sufficiently high impact velocity even crystalline materials begin to behave in a highly plastic fluid-like manner, so many aspects of hydro-dynamic penetration do apply.
+Practical penetrator and target materials are not fluids before impact, but at sufficiently high impact velocity even crystalline materials begin to behave in a highly plastic fluid-like manner.

 Long rod projectiles penetrate a fluid in the literal sense, based simply on the density of the target armour and the density and length of the penetrator.
 The penetrator will continue to displace the target to a depth of the penetrator length times the square root of the penetrator to target densities.
 One observes immediately that longer, denser penetrators will penetrate to deeper depths, and this forms the basis for the development of long-rod anti-armour projectiles.

 The important parameters for an effective long-rod penetrator, therefore, are very high density with respect to the target, high hardness to penetrate hard target surfaces, very high toughness (ductility) so the rod does not shatter on impact, and very high strength to survive gun launch accelerations, as well as the variabilities of target impact, such as hitting at an oblique angle and surviving counter-measures such as explosive-reactive armor.